 German/ Eurozone flash PMIs Overview

-Amongst the Euro area economies, the German and the composite Eurozone PMI reports hold more relevance, in terms of its impact on the European currency and the related markets as well.
+Amongst the Euro area economies, the German and the composite Eurozone PMI reports hold more relevance, in terms of their impact on the European currency and the related markets as well.

-The flash manufacturing PMI for Germany, due at 0830 GMT, is seen arriving at 44.5 in January, up from December’s 43.7 final print while the index for the services sector is seen a tad firmer at 53.0 this month vs. 52.9 last.
+The flash manufacturing PMI for Germany, due at 0830 GMT, is seen a tad weaker at 65.9 in May from April's 66.2 final print while the services sector is likely to expand, with a 52.0 figure seen this month vs. 49.9 last.

-The forecast for the Eurozone flash manufacturing PMI (due at 0900 GMT) shows 46.8 for January vs. 46.3 seen in the previous month.
-The Eurozone services sector PMI is seen steady at 52.8 in the reported month.
+The forecast for the Eurozone flash manufacturing PMI (due at 0900 GMT) shows 62.5 for May vs. 62.9 seen in the previous month.
+The Eurozone services sector PMI is seen improving to 52.3 in the reported month vs. April’s 50.5.

 How could they affect EUR/USD?